urbit/docs/tutorials/arvo/arvo.md

 ### Overall structure

-`arvo.hoon` contains five top level cores as well as a "formal interface" consisting of a simple gate that implements the transition function.
-They are nested like so, where items lower on the list are contained within items higher on the list:
+`arvo.hoon` contains five top level cores as well as a "formal interface" consisting of a single gate that implements the transition function.
+They are nested with the `=<` and `=>` runes like so, where items lower on the list are contained within items higher on the list:
  + Types
  + Section 3bE Arvo Core
  + Implementation core